k2view-academy/K2View-Academy/articles/28_cassandra_loader/04_loader_invocation.md

 ### Loader JDBC Connection

-The JDBC connection of the loader is defined using a **DbCassandraLoader** interface type.
+The loader's JDBC connection is defined using a **DbCassandraLoader** interface type.
 Its only property is the loader's section name which represents a section in the  *config.ini* file.
 When the provided section name does not exist in the configuration, a new section with the relevant configuration parameters must be added to the config.ini file.

 The section name property of the **DbCassandraLoad** interface can be overridden for each [environment](/articles/25_environments/01_environments_overview.md).